mpanighetti/dnd5e-species/oozes/oozeborn.md

 - You can spend 5 feet of movement to escape from nonmagical restraints or being Grappled.
 - You don't need to sleep or breathe, and you can't be forced to sleep by any means.
 You can gain the benefits of a Long Rest if you spend at least 4 hours of that 8 hour period in a physically inactive state, during which you are conscious and aware of your surroundings within the limits of your ooze senses.

 Any equipment you are wearing or carrying isn't transformed.
-You remain transformed until the end of your next short or Long Rest, or until you revert to your simulacrum form as an action.
+You remain transformed until the end of your next Short or Long Rest, or until you revert to your simulacrum form as an action.

 #### Optional: Imperfect Imitation